-The Council regularly in Public Services Boa meetings Llanelli District Ceme The provision of cremated remains plots was rapidly diminishing at the cemetery and was expected to run out by the summer of 2021.
-A new walled garden feature has been constructed on a plot of unused land at the cemetery.
-The garden will provide 410 individual earthen plots that can accept the interment of up to two standard caskets.
-The design also provides for integrated seating, DDA compliant pathways, a memorial tree feature and additional parking spaces.
-Resilient Wales Wales of Cohesive Communities Safe Routes in Comm The Council has a strong recent track record of supporting its communities in order to benefit from Welsh Government Safe Routes in Communities.
-It has played an important role in recent years with successful bids for Hengoed, Pemberton and Swiss Valley wards.
-Ponthenri in the Glyn ward will be the next Llanelli Rural area to benefit.
+Whole Place Plan delivery The Whole Place Pan was developed back in 2015.
+The Whole Place Plan is a 15 year well-being plan for the Council.
+It was the Council's initial response to comply with the provisions of the WFGAct.
+The 5 ways of working and national well-being goals are referred to throughout the document.
+Future updates will link in with the PSB's Well-being Objectives for Carmarthenshire.
+14 interventions are mentioned in the plan with many already actioned.
+The plan's delivery is now into its eighth year. • Prosperous Wales Resilient Wales Healthier Wales More Equal Wales Wales of Cohesive Communities Wales of Vibrant Culture and Thriving Welsh Language Globally Responsible Wales Safe Routes in Communities The Council has a strong recent track record of supporting its communities in order to benefit from Welsh Government Safe Routes in Communities.
+It has played an important role in recent years with successful bids for Hengoed, Pemberton, Swiss Valley and Glyn wards.
+Five Roads in the Glyn ward has been identified as an area that requires safer routes and a stage 1 application is looking likely.
 The process involves a collaborative approach between the community, local schools and the local authority.
-The council's community development officer facilitated meetings at the early stages and also helps arrange community consultation exercises.
+The council's Community Development Officer facilitated meetings at the early stages and also helps arrange community consultation exercises.
 The aims of the Safe Routes in Communities is to: Improve and increase walking/cycling connections to schools and within the wider community.
 Reduce car use by providing residents with viable alternatives.
 Increase physical activity and fitness levels to improve health.
-Improve road awareness, confidence and independence of young people on the school journey coupled with reducing congestion around schools.
+Improve road awareness, confidence and independence of young people on the school journey coupled with reducing congestion around schools. • Healthier Wales Wales of Cohesive Communities Globally Responsible Wales